Table of contents

 A fifteen-second hold down scores yuko and a ten-second hold down scores koka.
 Throws further lacking the requirements of an ippon or a waza-ari might score a yuko or a koka.

 If the scores are identical at the end of the match, the contest is resolved by the Golden Score rule.
 Golden Score is a sudden death situation where the clock is reset to match-time, and the first contestant to achieve any score wins.
-If there is no score during this period, then the winner is decided by Hantei, the majority opinion of the referee and the two corner judges.
+If there is no score during this period, then the winner is decided by Hantei: the majority opinion of the referee and the two corner judges.

 Watch competitions